 Data sources: The Climate Registry offers a "Screening Method" for estimating emissions based on an upper bound capacity charge for MVAC equipment multiplied by an operating emission factor.
-46 This method has been used to calculate a default emission factor, in kg of HFCs per vehicle, for use in SMARTTool.
-In order to apply the default factor, a PSO must provide the number of vehicles in its fleet with MVAC.
+This method has been used to calculate a default emission factor, in kg of HFCs per vehicle.
+In order to apply the default factor, organizations must provide the number of vehicles in its fleet with MVAC.

-The Climate Registry recommends an upper bound capacity charge of 1.5 kg and an operating emission factor of 20 percent of capacity per year for mobile air conditioning.47 The most common refrigerant used in MVAC is HFC-134A, with a global warming potential of 1,300.
+The Climate Registry recommends an upper bound capacity charge of 1.5 kg and an operating emission factor of 20 percent of capacity per year for mobile air conditioning.51 The most common refrigerant used in MVAC is HFC-134A, with a global warming potential of 1,300.